 - A raised bump or “pimple” on your gum

 It is important to remember, however, that you can have a root infection with no noticeable symptoms.
 This fact is why we stress the importance of routine dental exams and cleanings that allow us to detect an infected tooth before you experience any uncomfortable symptoms.

 The Root Canal Procedure

 Contrary to what many people believe, root canal therapy is not a long and complicated procedure.
 It is a necessary treatment that eliminates the pain caused by an infection and preserves a tooth that we might otherwise need to extract.
 The truth is that in most cases, getting a root canal is similar to getting a tooth filled and can help minimize the need for tooth extraction.

-When Dr. Smith, Dr. Feder, or Dr. Salar perform a root canal for our Belleville patients, we carefully remove the infected pulp from inside the tooth, then clean and disinfect the area.
+When Dr. Smith, Dr. Fazili, or Dr. Ridenhour perform a root canal for our Belleville patients, we carefully remove the infected pulp from inside the tooth, then clean and disinfect the area.
 You won’t feel any pain because we make sure that your tooth is numb before we begin.